Proper Wing Chun technique avoids hard blocks like those seen in Karate, Muay Thai, Taekwondo, or Krav Maga.

 It’s better to put pressure on your opponent than the other way around.

-Besides, real fights don’t last a long time like in the movies or in a controlled UFC or boxing match.
+Besides, real fights, like in the movies or a controlled UFC or boxing match, don’t last long.
 A “real” fight can end very fast.
-Attack first and you have better chances of walking away.
+Attack first, and you have better chances of walking away.

 What Other Visitors Have Said